Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Topic4.md

     </plugins>
 </pluginManagement>
 ```
-Profiles.
+**Profiles**.

 Defines profiles for environment-specific configurations.

 You can activate a profile using the -P flag in Maven commands.
-Running mvn clean install -Pproduction activates the production profile.
+Running `mvn clean install -Pproduction` activates the production profile.
 ```xml
 <profiles>
     <profile>